hopchouinard/Claraforge/why-it-works/META-PrincipleMap.md

 ## 0. Why a Map?

-With nine (and counting) standalone philosophies, newcomers sometimes ask, “Which one do I start with?” or “Do I really need all nine right now?”
+With nine (and counting) standalone principles, newcomers sometimes ask, “Which one do I start with?” or “Do I really need all nine right now?”
 This map answers those questions by:

-1. **Clustering philosophies by purpose** (Onboarding, Workflow, Culture, Scale).
+1. **Clustering principles by purpose** (Onboarding, Workflow, Culture, Scale).
 2. Showing **dependencies & recommended sequencing**.
 3. Offering **real‑world triggers**—signs that it’s time to pull a philosophy off the shelf.

-If the philosophies are API endpoints for human thinking, this file is the API gateway doc.
+If the principles are API endpoints for human thinking, this file is the API gateway doc.

 ---

-## 1. Core Philosophies & One‑Line Mantras
+## 1. Core Principles & One‑Line Mantras

 | Short code | Full Title                   | 3‑Word Mantra                           |
 | ---------- | ---------------------------- | --------------------------------------- |